Concordium/concordium.github.io/source/shared/net/guides/run-node-macos.rst

   - Disable automatic startup of the *node* by running:

-    - For Mainnet:
+    - For mainnet:

       .. code-block:: console

          $sudo rm "/Library/LaunchDaemons/software.concordium.mainnet.node.plist"

-    - For Mainnet:
+    - For mainnet:

       .. code-block:: console